Horrible: Video Games Other

 mods on the /idgames archives, there are many horrible ones to go around:

-- "Terry" also has a large catalog of well detailed, unfinished maps designed to fool the player into a death trap filled with ear rape.
-As if that weren't bad enough, he has a number of fanboys that do the exact same thing (though these could be aliases), to the point that "Terrywad" has become synonymous with "Shit" on the /idgames archives.
-Some of these cross the line and are actively malicious: some follow the aforementioned example by screwing with your Zandronum configuration; others are "zip bombs" which disguise themselves as small zip files, only to inflate into hundreds of megabytes (or, in one case, a gigabyte) when you extract them due to compression trickery and potentially overload the system trying to extract them.
+- "Terry" also has a catalog of levels designed to lure the player in with decent visuals, and then catch them in a "trap" subjecting them to hearing abuse.
+As if that weren't bad enough, he has a group of fanboys who do the same thing (although these could be aliases), to the point that "Terrywad" as become synonymous with "crap" on the /idgames archives.
+Some of these also cross the line into active malice: some follow the aforementioned example by screwing with your Zandronum configuration; others are "zip bombs" which disguise themselves as small zip files, only to inflate into hundreds of megabytes (or, in one case, a gigabyte) when you extract them due to compression trickery and potentially overload the system trying to extract them.

 - Christian Weston Chandler (better known for the creation of Sonichu; see the Horrible.Webcomics section for details) is infamous for his LittleBigPlanet mods.
 They are, barring perhaps the "First Date Level," quite bugged, poorly assembled, and full of Fake Difficulty.
 One of the mods, despite having been up for three years, has had fewer than 20 people clear it.
 This carried on to the game's sequel: